 The latest actuarial review of the TPS was carried out as at 31 March 2016 and in accordance with The Public Service Pensions (Valuation and Employer Cost Cap) Directions 2014.
-The valuation report was published by the Department for Education (the Department) on 5 March 2019.
-The key result of the valuation was that Employer contribution rates will increase from 16.48% of pensionable pay to 23.685 of pensionable pay from 1 September 2019.
+The valuation report was published by the Department for Education (the Department) on 5 March 2020.
+The key result of the valuation was that Employer contribution rates increased from 16.48% of pensionable pay to 23.685% of pensionable pay from 1 September 2020.